Dogwalker-kryt/Drive-Manager-for-Linux/README.md

-sudo ./DriveMgr         # or through the launcher or sudo ./DriveMgr --operation-name  		# for quick acsess to operations
+sudo ./DriveMgr         # or through the launcher or sudo ./DriveMgr --operation-name  		# for quick acsess to operations or dmgr	# through command form the commandcreation
 ```

 When started, you'll see a menu, for example: